Review: The Libertines conclude their intimate venue tour at Glasgow’s Oran Mor

 and live on Freeview channel 276

-“We’re excited to be going back to our roots in these small sweaty clubs”, Pete Doherty told NME in a recent interview referring to the intimate venue tour that was just concluded in Glasgow’s Oran Mor promoting the upcoming release of their fourth album ‘All Quiet On The Eastern Esplanade’.
-“Where we can see the whites of the crowds eyes”.
+“We’re excited to be going back to our roots in these small sweaty clubs”, Pete Doherty told NME in a recent interview referring to the intimate venue tour that concluded in Glasgow’s Oran Mor, promoting the upcoming release of the historically fractious band's fourth album ‘All Quiet On The Eastern Esplanade’.
+They like to be “where we can see the whites of the crowds eyes”.

-1997, inside a flat in Richmond a seed was sewn that was nurtured and developed into one of the most iconic rock and roll bands in British history, The Libertines.
+1997, inside a flat in Richmond, a seed was sown that was nurtured in chaotic surroundings, blossoming into one of the most impactful rock and roll bands of the 21st Century, The Libertines.
 Pete Doherty met Carl Barat and the pair conjoined their creative abilities, realised they could thrive off of the other, an effort that led them through the basement bars of London and then eventually onto some of the biggest stages in Europe and beyond.
-But the pressure of success took a toll on the individuals which seeped into their relationship and pulled them apart in spouts throughout two and a half decades.
+But the pressure of success took a toll on the individuals which seeped into their relationship and pulled them apart in spurts of self-destruction throughout two and a half decades.
 Today they are no longer those thrill-driven young men enamoured by extravagance.
-They are middle-aged, dampened down by experience and wisened through a battle of emotional trenches.
-Now, seemingly disillusioned by the flamboyance they are reunited with a deeply rooted strength.
+They are approaching middle-age, dampened down by experience and wisened through battle in emotional trenches.
+Now, seemingly disillusioned by years of flamboyance they are reunited with a deeply rooted strength.
 The decision to return to settings that first moulded their appreciation for the craft feels soul-driven.

 Advertisement